Akhilesh0605/LLM_GATEWAY/Readme.md

 # llm-gateway

-A backend service that routes LLM queries to the right model based on complexity — so you're not paying GPT-4 prices for questions a smaller model handles just as well.
+A backend service that routes LLM queries to the right model based on complexity, then uses semantic caching to avoid unnecessary repeat calls.

 Built with FastAPI, Redis, PostgreSQL, and Groq.